bnb-chain/greenfield-storage-provider/docs/modules/uploader.md

     // PostUploadObject is called after HandleUploadObjectTask, it can recycle
     // resources, make statistics and do some other operations.
     PostUploadObject(ctx context.Context, task task.UploadObjectTask)

+    // PreResumableUploadObject prepares to handle ResumableUploadObject, it can do some checks
+    // such as checking for duplicates, if limitation of SP has been reached, etc.
+    PreResumableUploadObject(ctx context.Context, task task.ResumableUploadObjectTask) error
+    // HandleResumableUploadObjectTask handles the ResumableUploadObject, store payload data into piece store by data stream.
+    HandleResumableUploadObjectTask(ctx context.Context, task task.ResumableUploadObjectTask, stream io.Reader) error
+    // PostResumableUploadObject is called after HandleResumableUploadObjectTask, it can recycle
+    // resources, statistics and other operations.
+    PostResumableUploadObject(ctx context.Context, task task.ResumableUploadObjectTask)

     // QueryTasks queries upload object tasks that running on uploading by task sub-key.
     QueryTasks(ctx context.Context, subKey task.TKey) ([]task.Task, error)
 }
 ```

-Uploader interface inherits [Modular interface](./common/lifecycle_modular.md#modular-interface), so Uploader module can be managed by lifycycle and resource manager.
+Uploader interface inherits [Modular interface](./common/lifecycle_modular.md#modular-interface), so Uploader module can be managed by lifecycle and resource manager.
 In terms of the functions provided by Uploader module, there is only one part: just upload object.
 It has three methods: PreXXX, HanldeXXX and PostXXX.
 Therefore, you can rewrite these methods to meet your own requirements.
-As we can see from the second parameter of the methods defined in `Uploader` interface, uploadObject is splitted into `UploadObjectTask`.
+As we can see from the second parameter of the methods defined in `Uploader` interface, uploadObject is split into `UploadObjectTask`.
 They are also defined as an interface.
 We can query UploadObject tasks that we care about by `QueryTasks` method through using subKey.

 ## UploadObjectTask